Armenia

 Talent Pool & Education

-An influx of mostly young, skilled migrants from Russia and the relocation of software companies from Ukraine has led to a reported 50% surge in the number of officially registered workers in the tech sector.
 Once the Soviet Union’s scientific hub and center of its research activities, Armenia has a highly skilled engineering workforce, supported by specialized university programs.
-Free science and tech education is provided to thousands of students aged 10-18 through robotics and engineering club laboratories; a recent review found 75% of employed young people who’ve been through the scheme end up in the IT sector and 12% have founded startups.
+Free science and tech education is provided to thousands of students aged 10 to 18 through robotics and engineering club laboratories; a recent review found 75% of employed young people who’ve been through the scheme end up in the IT sector and 12% have founded start-ups.

 Language